DeepDoge/typem/README.md

 value.name // string
 ```

-## Custom types and validators
+## Creating Types and Validators

-You can create your own types or validators
+You can create your own Types or Validators

 ```ts
 class MyClass {}